Travel guide

 Step 4: Check your device's compatibility

-Before buying, confirm that your smartphone is eSIM compatible and unlocked.
+Before purchasing, confirm that your smartphone is eSIM compatible and unlocked.
 On iOS, go to Settings → General → About and look for "eSIM available."
 On Android, it varies by model but is usually in Settings → Connections → SIM Manager.

 Step 5: Check support and reviews